department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 can vs. may: Use "can" when meaning the ability or power to do something; use "may" when meaning the permission to do it.

 caregiver: Use "caregiver," not "caretaker."
-Also note that family members do not necessarily see themselves as "caregivers" so, while "family caregiver" can be used as a shorthand term, wherever possible use a more descriptive phrase such as "a family member caring for a Veteran with disabilities."
+Also note that family members don't necessarily see themselves as "caregivers."
+While "family caregiver" may be used as a shorthand term, wherever possible use a more descriptive phrase such as "a family member caring for a Veteran with disabilities."

 Certificate of Eligibility (COE): Capitalize.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.
+Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

-certifying official: Use this term to refer to the person at one's school who needs to approve/submit enrollment information for VA education benefits.
+certifying official: Use this term to refer to the person at one's school who needs to approve or submit enrollment information for VA education benefits.
   -	**Like this:** Your school’s certifying official will submit your enrollment information with a VA Enrollment Certification (VA Form 22-1999).

 Character of Discharge review process: Don't capitalize "review process."

-character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.
+character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states these statuses: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.

 chronic: Define on first mention in body copy as "long-lasting" or when needed, "illness that lasts for a long time."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA).
-See [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+Go to [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 claim exam: This is a term VA is working to rebrand.
 For now, on first mention on a page, use "VA claim exam (also known as a compensation and pension, or C&P, exam)."
 After first mention, use "VA claim exam" or "claim exam."

 click: Avoid using, especially "click here."
 Link the relevant words instead. **Exception:** In UI (user interface) copy, it's OK to use "click [Button/Interface Name]."
-[See also Links]({{ site.baseurl }}/content-style-guide/links)
+[Go to Links]({{ site.baseurl }}/content-style-guide/links)
   - **Like this:** Find an [accredited representative](https://www.va.gov/ogc/apps/accreditation/index.asp) to help you.

   -	**Like this in UI copy:** In your account dashboard, click __Profile.__